What’s one of the most delicious gifts of the spring and summer?

 The one general rule I have is to avoid storing them too close to the location of the freezer.
 Due to how delicate the fruits are, they may partially freeze if they are close to the freezer.

-The back of the refrigerator is also colder than the front.
-Also take that into consideration when you’re storing them!
+The back of the refrigerator is also colder than the front, so take that into consideration when you’re storing them as well!

 If you currently have issues with refrigerated items partially freezing depending on their location, be mindful of those problem areas when storing your fragile fruits.